 What is the fastest way for an American to get Canadian PR?

-Express Entry is typically the fastest route — approximately 8–10 months from start to PR card if your CRS score is competitive.
-CUSMA/TN status can get you working in Canada within weeks, though it's temporary.
+Express Entry is typically the fastest route, roughly 8–10 months from start to PR card if your CRS score is competitive in a draw.
+CUSMA/TN status can get you working in Canada within weeks, though it's temporary and does not by itself lead to PR.
 Spousal sponsorship takes about 12 months if your partner is Canadian.
+There is no nationality-specific fast track for Americans, so your speed depends on your profile, not your passport.

 Important: Based on publicly available IRPA, IRPR, and IRCC policy.
 Not legal advice.
-For complex cases, consult an immigration lawyer licensed by your provincial law society.
+For complex cases, consider consulting an immigration lawyer licensed by your provincial law society.

 🍁 Your Next Step